Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 1. Click Add Time Components () in the Timeline View toolbar.

-2. Select SBIRS_LEO_to_X43 () in the object list when the Select Timeline Component dialog opens.
+2. Select SBIRS_LEO_to_X43 () in the object list when the Select Timeline Component dialog box opens.

 3. Select CompleteChainAccessIntervals () in the Components for: SBIRS_LEO_to_X43 list.

-4. Click OK to close the Select Timeline Component dialog.
+4. Click OK to close the Select Timeline Component dialog box.

 Examining the total system response time

-You can now see how long it takes from the initial launch to when the SBIRS system can track the rest of the X-43 flight.
-You can measure this explicitly.
+You can now see how long it takes from the initial launch to when the SBIRS system can track the rest of the X-43's flight, which you can measure this explicitly.

-From the beginning of the DSP’s detection of the Pegasus launch to when the SBIRS system locks on is the total system response time.
-You can build this component in STK's Analysis Workbench capability.
+The total system response time is from the beginning of the DSP’s detection of the Pegasus launch to when the SBIRS system locks on to the X-43.
+You can build this component using the Analysis Workbench capability.

 2. Select Analysis Workbench... () in the shortcut menu.